 An annuity mortgage is when the borrower pays the same amount every month until the end of the repayment period.
 But the nuance here is that within that amount, the proportion of the payment changes constantly in favor of the principal and interest on it.
 In the beginning, the interest is mostly paid, while the principal is almost never repaid.
 So, for a long time, interest is charged on a barely shrinking balance.
 So this option is likely to cost you more.

-People usually choose one of these two types of mortgages because they are the only ones for which the tax deduction on interest is relevant, which, in fact, everyone in the Netherlands is striving for.
-Right now it is 30%.
-That is, the tax office will refund 40% of the interest you have earned on the loan.
-Thus, the amount of your income tax will «lose a lot of weight», and the total monthly cost of credit can be reduced by more than a third.
+People usually choose one of these two types of mortgages because they are the only ones for which the interest tax deduction is relevant, which is what everyone in the Netherlands is striving for.
+For February 2025, it is about 30%, that is, the tax office returns a third of the amount of interest accrued to you on the loan.
+Thus, the amount of your income tax will significantly “lose weight”, and the total monthly cost of the loan can be reduced by a third.

 The mortgage in the Netherlands is usually taken out for a maximum of 30 years.
 Here are the basic parameters that you have to meet when taking out a mortgage: